Web colors: Web-safe colors

-In the mid-1990s, many displays were only capable of displaying 256 colors.
-These may be dictated by the hardware or changeable by a "color table".
-When a color is found (e.g., in an image) that is not available, a different one had to be used.
-This can be done by either using the closest color or by using dithering.
+In the mid-1990s, many displays were only capable of displaying 256 colors, dictated by the hardware or changeable by a "color table".
+When a color was found (e.g., in an image) that was not available, a different one had to be used.
+This was done by either using the closest color or by using dithering.

 There were various attempts to make a "standard" color palette.
-A set of colors was needed that could be shown without dithering on 256-color displays; the number 216 was chosen partly because computer operating systems customarily reserved sixteen to twenty colors for their own use; it was also selected because it allows exactly six equally spaced shades of red, green, and blue (6 × 6 × 6 = 216), each from 00 to FF (including both limits).
+A set of colors was needed that could be shown without dithering on 256-color displays; the number 216 was chosen partly because computer operating systems customarily reserved sixteen to twenty colors for their own use; it was also selected because it allowed exactly six equally spaced shades of red, green, and blue (6 × 6 × 6 = 216), each from 00 to FF (including both limits).

-The list of colors is presented as if it had special properties that render them immune to dithering, but on 256-color displays applications can actually set a palette of any selection of colors that they choose, dithering the rest.
+The list of colors was presented as if it had special properties that render it immune to dithering, but on 256-color displays applications could actually set a palette of any selection of colors that they chose, dithering the rest.
 These colors were chosen specifically because they matched the palettes selected by various browser applications.
 There were not very different palettes in use in different browsers.

 "Web-safe" colors had a flaw in that, on systems such as X11 where the palette is shared between applications, smaller color cubes (5×5×5 or 4×4×4) were allocated by browsers—the "web-safe" colors would dither on such systems.
 Different results were obtained by providing an image with a larger range of colors and allowing the browser to quantize the color space if needed, rather than suffer the quality loss of a double quantization.

-Through the 2000s, use of 256-color displays in personal computers dropped sharply in favour of 24-bit (TrueColor) displays, and the use of "web-safe" colors has fallen into practical disuse.
+Through the 2000s, use of 256-color displays in personal computers dropped sharply in favour of 24-bit (TrueColor) displays, and "web-safe" colors are no longer commonly used on the web.

 The "web-safe" colors do not all have standard names, but each can be specified by an RGB triplet: each component (red, green, and blue) takes one of the six values from the following table (out of the 256 possible values available for each component in full 24-bit color).

 The following table shows all of the "web-safe" colors.
 One shortcoming of the web-safe palette is its small range of light colors for webpage backgrounds, whereas the intensities at the low end of the range, such as the two darkest, are similar to each other, making them hard to distinguish.
 Values flanked by "*" (asterisk) are part of the "really safe palette;" see Safest web colors, below.